Pentagon says it's investigating Sen. Mark Kelly for breach of military law after video that urged defying illegal orders

 The development comes as President Trump has railed against the lawmakers for the video in recent days, saying they should be arrested and face trial for "seditious behavior."
 The president also posted, "SEDITIOUS BEHAVIOR, punishable by DEATH!" and he reposted, "HANG THEM, GEORGE WASHINGTON WOULD!"
 Mr. Trump later clarified that he's "not threatening death, but I think they're in serious trouble."

-Kelly, who appeared Sunday on "Face the Nation with Margaret Brennan," said Mr. Trump should understand that his words "could have serious, serious consequences."
+Kelly said Mr. Trump should understand his words "could have serious, serious consequences."

 "His words carry tremendous weight, more so than anybody else in the country, and he should be aware of that, and because of what he says, there is now increased threats against us," Kelly said.